megalodon-chess/megalodon/docs/quick-start.md

 # Quick Start

-To get started playing Megalodon, please follow these steps:

-1. Download the compiled executable from the [latest release][latest].
+Megalodon is a chess engine which uses UCI protocol.
+This means that it can communicate with a GUI, but cannot display a chess board by itself.

+You will need a separate chess GUI program.
+Some common ones are listed below:

+* Arena Chess
+* Lucas Chess

-2. Install a chess GUI.
+Download the [latest][latest] Megalodon version and a chess GUI.
-3. Add Megalodon as an engine inside the chess GUI, and you are ready to play against it!
+Then, add Megalodon as an engine in the GUI, and you are ready to play it!

 [Back to documentation home][home]